Questions? Contact Customer Service at (855) 645-8448

 Generally, you pay 20 percent of the Medicare-approved amount after you pay your Medicare Part B deductible for the year.
 Medicare pays the other 80 percent.

 Part C, also known as Medicare Advantage, is a type of Medicare health plan offered by private health insurance companies, contracted with Medicare, that sell products to provide you with all of your Part A and Part B benefits.
-Memorial Hermann Advantage HMO is one of those products.
+Memorial Hermann Advantage HMO is a Medicare Advantage plan that contracts with Medicare to provide your Part A and Part B benefits.

 While you must continue to pay your Medicare Part B premium, Part C coverage can help pay for services that Original Medicare does not.